etam4260/hudpy/docs/source/comprehensive_housing_and_affordability.rst

 Affordability (CHAS) API.

 Each geoid query represents a CHAS measurement for that particular geographic resolution.
-Before looking at the examples I RECOMMEND first looking at [the parameters] `Parameters`_ as well as [return data] `Returns`_ located at the bottom of the page.

 The functions below are the main functions for querying the CHAS API at different geographic resolutions.
-The package also contains an omni function which encapsulates thecapabilities of all the main function calls below -- [omni-function] `Using the omni function for querying`_
+The package also contains an omni function which encapsulates the capabilities of all the main function calls below -- [omni-function] `Using the omni function for querying`_

 1) [nation] `Comprehensive Housing and Affordability Strategy for Nation`_